eclipxe13/engineworks-dbal/README.md

 - Use of magic methods Update and Delete
 - Convert from/to database types to common types

+Some drivers does not know how to get the primary keys on a query, in that case you can specify the entity to affect and also the primary keys.

+Mysql driver support this feature, it will check for primary keys, auto incrementing fields or unique indexes.

 ## EngineWorks\DBAL\Pager

 The Pager class uses Recordset to access a limited page of a query, it does not load